clokep/clokep.github.io/content/articles/thoughts-on-applying-to-gsoc.rst

 *   Bug trackers (Bugzilla, GitHub, Trac) for technical discussion and reviewing code.

-Choose whichever way of introducting yourself that you're comfortable with.
+Choose whichever way of introducing yourself that you're comfortable with.
 It can be useful to "idle" before introducing yourself (i.e.  watch how a community interacts).